Project Timeline in Excel (Table of Contents)

 Example #1 – Project Timeline Using Stack Bar Graphs

-Suppose you have a list of tasks in tabular form in excel as it shows in the screenshot below:
+Suppose you have a list of tasks in tabular form in Excel, as shown in the screenshot below:

-In this table, we have Task Name, Start Date of the task, End Date of the task and duration (in a number of days) it takes to complete the task.
-The duration can be inputted manually or you can use a formula as [End Date – Start Date + 1].
-Here +1 allows excel to count the Start Date as well while calculating the Duration.
+In this table, we have the Task Name, Start Date of the task, End Date of the task, and duration (in the number of days) it takes to complete the task.
+The duration can be inputted manually, or you can use a formula as [End Date – Start Date + 1].
+Here +1 allows Excel to count the Start Date while calculating the Duration.

 - Go to Excel Ribbon > Click Insert > Select Insert Column or Bar Chart option.

-- As soon as you click on that chart button, you can see an empty excel chart is generated as follows.
-Right click on it and choose select Data.
+- When you click that chart button, you can see an empty Excel chart is generated as follows.
+Right-click on it and choose Select Data.

 - A Select Data Source popping window will appear.
 Under Legend Entries (Series), click on Add tab.

-- A new pop up window Edit Series will appear on the front.
-Under Series name, select Start Date (cell B1).
+- A new pop up window, Edit Series, will appear on the front.
+Under the Series name, select Start Date (cell B1).
 Under Series values, select a range of data from the Start Date column (Column B, B2:B11).
 Click OK.

-- Now add Duration as a Series name and Duration values as Series values by clicking Add button one more time same as an above step.
+- Now add Duration as a Series name and Duration values as Series values by clicking Add button one more time, same as the above step.

 - Now, click Edit under Horizontal (Category) Axis Labels.
-It will open up a new pop up window Axis Labels.
+It will open up a new pop-up window, Axis Labels.
 Select Task Name Range of cells from cell A2 to A11 under Axis label range and click OK.
-It will add Project 1 to Project 10 as label (name) to every stack.
+It will add Project 1 to Project 10 as a label (name) to every stack.

-You can see a stacked bar chart as shown below with start date as labels on X-Axis, Duration as Value for stacks and Task Name as labels for Y-Axis.
+You can see a stacked bar chart below with start date as labels on X-Axis, Duration as Value for stacks, and Task Name as labels for Y-Axis.

-Now, there are these blue bars which are nothing but the start date bars.
+Now, these blue bars are nothing but the start date bars.
 We don’t want those in our timeline graph.
 Therefore, we need to remove those.

-- Under Format Data Series, select No Fill under Fill section and No Line under Border section to make the blue bars invisible.
+- Under Format Data Series, select No Fill under the Fill section and No Line under the Border section to make the blue bars invisible.

 Now, the graph looks like below:

-- Change the Minimum bound of this graph using Format Axis pane to remove the white space at the start of the graph.
-Ideally, you can put the minimum bound as equals to the value of the first date in the Start Date column.
+- Change the Minimum bound of this graph using the Format Axis pane to remove the white space at the start of the graph.
+Ideally, you can put the minimum bound as equal to the value of the first date in the Start Date column.

 - Now, remove spaces within each timeline to make it look nicer.
 Under SERIES OPTIONS in Format Data Series, set Series Overlap to 100% and Gap Width as 10% for Plot Series.

-- Now, try to reverse the project order so that Project 1 appears as first and Project 10 as of last.
+- Now, reverse the project order so that Project 1 appears as first and Project 10 last.

 Using Format Axis on Y-Axis, check Categories in reverse order option under Axis Options to make this graph look in chronological order.

-Your timeline chart looks like the one in below screenshot.
+Your timeline chart looks like the one in the below screenshot.

 This is how we can create a timeline chart using stack bars.